texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 If an individual wants to find out whether or not there is an active arrest warrant in their name, they should first contact their county/city courts and then the sheriff's office or police department.

-In Texas, requests for warrant searches have to be in writing.
-Individuals can then call the court phone lines or visit the court clerk and inquire about the records in person.
+In Texas, requests for warrant searches must be in writing.
+Individuals can then call the court or visit the court clerk and inquire about the records in person.

 Some law enforcement agencies have online databases for warrant searches.
 The involved party can utilize such search platforms.
 Where this option is not available, such individuals will have to visit the police department to make inquiries.
 If there is an active arrest warrant or a writ authorizing the police to take the individual into custody, the police can execute that right immediately.